 Commissioned for Collusion 2019

-The Collusion 2019 Pavilions, designed by architect Charles Holland, are four structures each with its own unique shape, size, and colour – purpose-built to house six artworks commissioned for the Collusion 2019 showcase, which runs from 12 to 22 April outside Cambridge Junction.
+The Collusion 2019 Pavilions, designed by architect Charles Holland, are four structures each with its own unique shape, size, and colour – purpose-built to house six artworks commissioned for the Collusion 2019 showcase, which ran from 12 to 22 April outside Cambridge Junction.
+We are looking to rehome the Pavilions to help support future projects.
+If you are interested in buying them, please contact us at email@example.com for more details ASAP – we need to move them to a new home before the end of March 2021.

 A sort of pop-up analog digital village, the Pavilions form a temporary gathering place where the public can be immersed in artworks incorporating emerging technologies while questioning their social impact.
 The materials used reflect the themes of the exhibition, with corrugated tin echoing the rawness of industrial buildings or technology parks – places whose activities tend to be enclosed and mysterious.
 In this case, however, the community is invited in to explore hitherto obscured ideas.